Self Care Week 2017

 The theme for Self Care Week 2016 was “Understanding Self Care for Life.”
-A review is underway and will be available soon.
+A review is available here.

 Self Care Week 2015

 Self Care Week 2015 took place from 16th – 22nd November.
 The theme was ‘Self Care for Life’.
 The review of Self Care Week 2015 can be found on the Review page

 Self Care Week 2014 took place from 17th – 23rd November.
 The themewas ‘Self Care for Life – Be Healthy this Winter’.